1.3: Physical-Chemical Foundations

 \[\ce{2C8H18(l) + 25O2(g) → 16CO2(g) + 18H2O(g)} \nonumber \]

-To carry out this reaction, every C-C, C-H and O-O bond in the reactants must be broken (which requires an input of energy) but lots of energy is released on the formation of C-O and H-O covalent bonds in the products.
-Is more energy needed to break the bonds in the reactants or is more energy released on the formation of bonds in the product?
+To carry out this reaction, every C-C, C-H, and O-O bond in the reactants must be broken (which requires an input of energy), but lots of energy is released when the products' C-O and H-O covalent bonds are formed.
+Is more energy needed to break the bonds in the reactants, or is more energy released when forming bonds in the product?
 The answer should be clear.
-The products must be at a lower energy than the reactants since huge amounts of heat and light energy are released on the combustion of gasoline and other hydrocarbons.
+The products must be at a lower energy than the reactants since large amounts of heat and light energy are released from combustion of gasoline and other hydrocarbons.

 These reactions suggest that energy must be released for a reaction to proceed to any extent in a given direction.